-Taipei has got it all.
+Taipei (台北) has got it all.
 From bustling night markets, to skyscrapers and beautiful cycle lanes along rivers and through peaceful parks, this is a city that has something for everybody.
 It’s still all very manageable though, as the central city area is actually smaller than many other capitals, plus getting around is super easy and affordable.

 The city has an extensive public transportation network that is easy to use and very cheap.
 The Taipei Metro covers most of the central area, as well as some suburbs, and is supplemented by an extensive bus network.
 There are also countless YouBike bicycle rental stations around the city.
 If you want a completely stress-free journey around the city, there is a Sightseeing Hop-On Hop-Off.